jhpyle/docassemble/_docs/config.md

 The default locates for the [Flask] log files are `/tmp/flask.log` and `/tmp/celery-flask.log`.

+## <a name="debug startup process"></a>Log messages during the startup process

+If the web application is slow to startup after a restart (i.e., after the Configuration is saved, or after a package is installed, you can set `debug startup process` to `True` in order to see log messages in the `uwsgi.log` log file showing the timing of various parts of the web application startup process.

+{% highlight yaml %}
+debug startup process: True
+{% endhighlight %}

+The log should look something like this:

+{% highlight text %}
+0.000s server: starting
+0.071s config: load complete
+4.179s backend: starting
+4.179s backend: getting email configuration
+4.179s backend: finished getting email configuration 4.179s backend: configuring common functions
+4.179s backend: finished configuring common functions 4.179s backend: processing translations
+4.840s backend: finished processing translations 4.840s backend: obtaining cloud object
+4.840s backend: finished obtaining cloud object
+4.840s backend: completed
+4.892s server: done importing modules
+4.896s server: creating session store
+4.896s server: setting up Flask
+4.903s server: finished setting up Flask
+4.903s server: setting up logging
+4.903s server: finished setting up logging
+4.903s server: getting page parts from configuration 4.903s server: finished getting page parts from configuration 5.776s server: making directories that do not already exist 5.776s server: finished making directories that do not already exist 5.776s server: building documentation
+6.218s server: finished building documentation
+6.218s server: entering app context
+6.218s server: entering request context
+6.235s server: loading preloaded interviews
+6.458s server: finished loading preloaded interviews 6.458s server: copying playground modules
+6.504s server: finished copying playground modules 6.504s server: deleting LibreOffice macro file if necessary 6.504s server: fixing API keys
+6.504s server: starting importing add-on modules 7.490s server: finished importing add-on modules 7.490s server: running app
+{% endhighlight %}

+The period of four seconds at the start is taken up by loading a large number of necessary Python modules.
+If your system takes much longer than four seconds to reach `backend: starting`, your system may have insufficient CPU or memory.

+The time between `processing translations` and `finished processing translations` can be reduced by removing unnecessary lines from the [`words`] configuration.

+The time between `finished getting page parts from configuration` and `making directories that do not already exist` consists of loading necessary Python functions.

+The time between `starting importing add-on modules` and `finished importing add-on modules` can be reduced by uninstalling unnecessary add-on packages, adding `# do not pre-load` to the top of module files that should not load when the system starts, and removing files from the Modules folders of users' Playgrounds.

+If you want to see logs of the initial system startup process (the process that happens when you do `docker run`, see the log files mentioned in the [Troubleshooting] section, in particular the log files at `/var/log/supervisor/initialize*`.

+Check the `worker.log` file for information about package installation.

 ## <a name="language"></a><a name="dialect"></a><a name="voice"></a><a name="locale"></a>Default language, locale, dialect, and voice